Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Appendix

-There is then the question of how we should set the weights $w_{c|s}$ in the limited sample setting.
-In the full setting, these weights are a set of probabilities $P_{c|s_{src}}(c)$ summing to 1 over all contexts c.
-This indicates the logarithm of the score corresponds to a convex combination of the logits of the distributions $P_{\hat{s}|c}(\hat{s})$.
-To keep in line with this notion, we will also enforce that weights constitute a proper distribution.
+We must set the weights $w_{c|s}$ in the finite sample setting.
+To keep in line with this the format, we will enforce that weights constitute a proper distribution.
+In the limiting case (unlimited samples) $w_{c|s}$ should be set to $P_{c|s}(c)$.
+However, these are likely not efficient estimation weights.
+Further, exponentiating by this estimate will magnify errors.

-In the limiting case with unlimited samples, these weights should be set to the probability of context given $s$, $P_{c|s}(c)$.
-A simple method to take this to the finite-sample case would be simply renormalizing these probabilities given over the sampled contexts.
-However, it is not clear that these are the most efficient weights for a good estimate of the scoring function.
-Further, while pretrained LMs are strong estimators, exponentiating by their estimates will magnify any errors they make.
 Instead, we learn these weights using a heuristic, discussed later.

-As we transition to the finite-sample-setting and consider estimating this in practice, we replace the theoretical distributions with estimates using language models.
-In doing so, we go from a more general notion of context to 1-sided.
-Here we will consider right-context (meaning $P_{\hat{s}|c}$ is estimated by \rlLM) but the left-context case proceeds symmetrically.
-Substituting in the language model distribution:
+Next, we move to the finite-sample setting, replacing distributions with LM estimates.
+Here we will consider right-context (meaning $P_{s|c}$ is estimated by \rlLM) but the left-context case proceeds symmetrically.
+Substituting in the LM distribution:

 Where now the product over $c$ indicates product over the finite sampled contexts.
-We will discuss how the weights are learned, but first we convert this to a sampling function.
-We can now decompose the scoring function into tokens of generation $\hat{s} = \hat{s}_0 ... \hat{s}_n$:
+We convert this to a sampling function, decomposing into tokens of generation $s = s_0 ... s_n$: